 Sustainable Mega-Buildings (MSc/PgDip)

-1 year (Full-time) / 2 years (Part-time) / n/a (Distance / E-Learning)
+1 year (full-time) / 2 years (part-time) / n/a (distance / e-Learning)

 The course content is designed to assist students appreciate the interdependence and interrelationship of social, technological, and environmental issues and to be able to relate this to the particular economic, political and legal contexts of planning and designing mega-buildings.
 The course content introduces and reviews state of the art design methods of sustainable mega-buildings relating to architects, engineers and practitioners in the built environment.
 The course encourages students to articulate their sustainability perspective in design, so that they may become active and experienced at promoting the benefits of sustainable mega-buildings which are taking a significantly wider scale than in previous decades.

 The Programme is offered in full-time (one year) and part-time (two years) modes of study.

-- Research Methods
+- Architectural Science Research

 - Low Carbon Footprint

 Core knowledge and understanding is acquired through lectures, tutorials, coursework, laboratory sessions, design projects and guided study.
 More advanced knowledge and understanding is acquired by independent study, computer-aided learning and both individual and group projects.

 The following teaching methods are employed in this programme.
 Each module employs a different combination of these methods as considered appropriate to the subject matter and the method of assessment.

 - Lectures: The module programme is primarily communicated through lectures.
 The subject matter will be explained verbally, assisted by visual aids and with interaction with the students, and where applicable, demonstrations.

 - Case Studies: Included in the lecture presentations will be discussion of real-life examples to show how the theory studied in the module has been implemented in practice in the field.